Mineral Patterns: The Bigger Picture Behind Symptoms

 Low Sodium & Potassium Pattern

-Low sodium and potassium levels are commonly associated with reduced adrenal signalling and limited stress tolerance.
+Low sodium and potassium levels are commonly associated with reduced adrenal signaling and limited stress tolerance.

 This pattern may present as: